Sync.in

-Sync.in is a web-based collaborative real-time editor, from Cynapse.
-It allows multiple people to edit the same text document simultaneously.
-Participants can see the changes in real-time, with each author's text in their own color.
-A chat box in the sidebar allows participants to communicate.
+Sync.in was a web-based collaborative real-time editor, from Cynapse.
+It allowed multiple people to edit the same text document simultaneously.
+Participants could see others' changes in real-time, with each author's text in their own color.
+A chat box in the sidebar allowed participants to communicate.

-Sync.in is based on EtherPad that was acquired by Google in December 2009, and released as open-source later that month.
+Sync.in was based on EtherPad that was acquired by Google in December 2009, and released as open-source later that month.

-Sync.in uses the Freemium financial model.
-Free service requires no sign-up or registration and users can create unlimited public documents.
-Pro version is available in a Software as a service model and offers business-centric functions.
+Sync.in used the Freemium financial model.
+Free service required no sign-up or registration and users could create unlimited public documents.
+Pro version was available in a Software as a service model and offered business-centric functions.

 As of May 2013, creation of public notes has been disabled on the sync.in domain.